 In 2015, right after moving up here, I decided that I want to visit all of Sweden’s national parks.
-There are 29 of them (but there will be a couple more in the future, as it seems) and they are distributed all over the country.
+There are 30 of them (as of 2020) and they are distributed all over the country.

 Visiting a such a specially designated area is really exciting to me, because it means visiting a part of nature that is of exceptional value and often unique.

 As a little game I rate them on a scale between ♥ one heart and ♥♥♥♥♥ five hearts.

 The first swedish national park I had been to (in 2014) was